 Betty Lou Duncan is survived by her husband of 67 years, Rev. Arlace Duncan, son Kenton L. Duncan (m.
 Lorraine), daughter Debra K. Gumbiner (m.
 David), son Kurt A. Duncan (m.
 Angela), and brother Larry Powell (m.
 Veda), along with her nine grandchildren and six great-grandchildren Kristin L. Duncan, Kara R. Gumbiner, Nathan E. Gumbiner (m.
 Allyson—son, Rhett), Jordan B. Duncan (m.
 Samantha—daughters, Lillian, Cecilia, Scarlett), Jamie A. Witter (m.
 Chris—son, Liam; daughter, Avery), Krysta K. Gumbiner, Kevin A. Duncan, Cameron J. Duncan, and Brent A. Duncan.

 Unfortunately due to government restrictions, we are unable to hold a much-deserved funeral and memorial at this time.
 The family will gather to lay her to rest on their own.
 We will notify friends and extended family in the future regarding a memorial service.
 The family wants to thank Kim, a nurse at Community Hospital in Munster, Indiana, for staying with Betty Lou during her last hours and for holding her hand as she entered heaven.
 The family asks that friends and family wait until her memorial service to send flowers.

 For additional information, please contact Hillside Funeral Home & Cremation Center Konnie Kuiper-Kevin Nordyke by calling us at 219-838-0800 or visiting us at www.hillsidefhcares.com

-To plant a tree in memory of Betty Duncan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Betty Duncan, please visit our floral store.